Resources By Theme Involving People – Community Dialogue

 Working with local communities

 • Talking about Our Place is a web guide published by Scottish Natural Heritage that aims to encourage local communities to get involved in the future of their landscape.
-It provides suggestions for activities that will help communities to discuss what is important locally.
-It can be used help communities identify the ecosystem services their local landscape provides, understand how landscape changes affect these services, input more effectively to land-use decisions made by local authorities and other agencies, and it advises on further sources of support.
+It includes activities that will help communities to discuss what is important locally.
+It can be used help communities identify the ecosystem services their local landscape provides, understand how landscape changes affect these services, input more effectively to land-use decisions made by local authorities and other agencies, and advises on further sources of support.

 Promoting learning in the natural outdoors

-• In 2011, Natural England commissioned an Assessment of the benefits of learning outside the classroom in natural environments.
+• In 2011, Natural England commissioned an assessment of the benefits of learning outside the classroom in natural environments.
 This examines the economic value of the benefits associated with learning in natural environments.
 The qualitative evidence reviewed suggests there is a significant value, with benefits including educational attainment, awareness of environment, behavioural outcomes and attitudes to other children, social cohesion, health benefits, staff morale and a more attractive school.

 Learning from project experience